The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 If we pick flowers...

-What should people remember when they come to the forest?
+What should people remember when coming to the forest?

 - Of course, each of us should think about how our descendants will see the forests in a century, in a millennium, and whether the forest will be able to give them what it gives us now.